zlatinb/muwire/doc/wire-protocol.md

 }
 ```

 Binary messages can be two types: full bloom filter or a patch message to be applied to a previously sent bloom filter.
 Binary messages travel only between ultrapeers.
+There is a single byte after the payload indicating the type of the binary message.
+That byte is counted in the total payload length.

 ### Leaf to ultrapeer